These bulls would run across the pen a half hour ago, now they are under the control of a boy and becoming calm and responsive.

 Some of the values of Bud Williams Stockmanship to Grazing Associations or ranches grazing public lands

-These figures are coming from ranchers and association riders.
+Benefits realized by ranchers and association riders.

-6)Reduced losses from fires and livestock killed by smoke because stock location is known and where you find one you find them all-highly variable losses.
+7)Reduced losses from fires and livestock killed by smoke because stock location is known and where you find one you find them all-highly variable losses.
 Also, reduced or zero losses on high snow years like last year and bunch quitters starved-highly variable but does occur.

 SUMMARY